WilliamChen-Bill/Artificial-Intelligence-Project-Reinforcement-Learning/README.md

-Sure, here's how you can rewrite the project description into a README.md for your GitHub repository in a first-person tone:

 # Artificial Intelligence Project: Reinforcement Learning

 Welcome to my reinforcement learning project!
 Here, I've implemented Q-Learning using the FrozenLake-v1 environment from OpenAI gym.